-If the RANGER GXT will be consistently operated at altitudes above 5000 ft(1524m), a carburetor jet designed for high altitudes should be installed.
-This will result in better fuel economy, cleaner exhaust, and longer spark plug life.
-It will not give increased power which is decreased at higher altitudes.
-Engine horse-power is reduced by 3.5% per 1000 ft.(305m) for altitudes above 377 ft.(115m).
+If operation will consistently be at altitudes above 5,000 ft.
+(1525m), a carburetor jet designed for high altitudes should be installed.
+This will result in better fuel economy, cleaner exhaust and longer spark plug life.
+It will not give increased power.
+Contact your local authorized engine service shop for high altitude jet kits that are available from the engine manufacturer.

-Do not operate a RANGER GXT with a high altitude jet installed at altitudes below 5000 ft.
-(1524m).
+Do not operate with a high altitude jet installed at altitudes below 5000 ft.
 This will result in the engine running too lean and result in higher engine operating temperatures which can shorten engine life.